Ellawin/tuto_global_optimization_photonics/README.md

   3. Design of a sophisticated antireflection coating to optimize solar absorption in a photovoltaic solar cell.

-  4. Optimization of a 2D grating for minimum specular reflectance in the first diffraction order at a given wavelength.
+  4. Optimization of a 2D grating for minimum specular reflectance at a given wavelength.

   5. Design of a plasmonic nanostructure for directional emission from a local emitter.